The Radio Officers’ Association

 The Radio Officers’ Association (ROA) was formed in 1995 as a membership organisation with two principal aims:

-Membership of the ROA is reserved for those who have served as radio officers in a merchant navy, coast radio stations and civil aviation and is not restricted to UK nationals.
-Exceptionally, membership can be granted to those who have made a contribution to the industry in other ways.
+Membership of the ROA is open to those who have served as radio officers in a merchant navy, coast radio stations and civil aviation and is not restricted to UK nationals.
+We have many members who have served in other non-UK branches of radio communications.
+Membership can be granted to those who have made a contribution to the industry in other ways.
+For the avoidance of doubt this statement also means that we welcome membership applications from, for example, radio amateurs and/or persons who have an interest in radio communications.

 Radio Officers